-In this report, we highlight key factors that may affect the financial profile of the plan going forward.
+In this report, we highlight key factors besides assumption changes that may affect the financial profile of the Plan going forward.
 As investment experience in the past 10 years has had a significant impact on the funded status and employer contribution rates, we have also provided deterministic projections (using select scenarios for illustration) under hypothetical favorable and unfavorable future market experience so that the impact of market performance can be better understood.

-The total employer contribution rate is about 21% of total payroll in the December 31, 2018 valuation.
-The employer contribution rates in the December 31, 2021 and December 31, 2022 valuations will increase as a result of the sunsets of the additional UAAL contributions paid by most Safety and most General members, respectively.3 The increase will be about 3%, both for Safety and General.
+The total (aggregate) employer contribution rate for the plan is 19.5% of total payroll in the December 31, 2019 valuation.
+The employer contribution rates in the December 31, 2021 and December 31, 2022 valuations will increase as a result of the sunsets of the additional UAAL contributions4 paid by most Safety and General members, respectively.
+The increase will be about 3%, for both Safety and General.